Test your Wifi Connection

 If the steps we have taken thus far are not improving the signal and connection experience, there are a few other things that can be done in order to improve the signal.

-If you want to improve your Wifi coverage for your whole home, then mesh wireless could be an option.
-These systems work by having multiple units plugged in throughout the house, while seamlessly allowing devices like mobile phones to connect to the strongest signal as you walk about the house.
+If you want to improve your wifi coverage for your whole home, then a mesh network may be a good option, especially if you have a larger home.
+These systems work by having multiple units plugged in throughout the house, and allow devices like mobile phones to connect to the strongest signal as you move around the house.

 If you're getting interference from other electronics: